w3c/wai-tutorials/source/images/tips.html.erb.md

 -   **Length of the text alternative:** <br>
     The `alt` text should be the most concise description possible of the image’s purpose.
 If anything more than a short phrase or sentence is needed, it would be better to use one of the long description methods discussed in [complex images](complex.html).

+-   **Responsive design:** On smaller screens, icons often drop text labels.
+Ensure that icons are readable at that size, understandable without text, and have text descriptions.

 -   **Punctuation within `alt` attributes:**